 Card Theft: Thieves use card trapping devices to obtain ATM cards.
 Fraudulent devices that may look like part of a card reader can be placed over the original card reader to trap the card for removal after you have left the ATM.
 If your card is not returned in case of a non dip card* machine after you have completed your transaction, do not re-enter your PIN number.
 Contact your bank immediately.

 Cash Trapping: Criminals place false fronts on the cash presenter or the entire ATM to trap cash that is dispensed or deposited.
 Inspect the ATM for anything that seems unfamiliar and report any foreign objects found on the ATM to the bank and/or police.

-Reporting fraudulent activity to the police and your bank will help defend your right to conduct ATM transactions and deter criminal activity.
+Reporting fraudulent activity to the police and your bank will help deter criminal activity.